yiisoft/validator/docs/guide/built-in-rules-nested.md

 $errors = $result->getErrorMessagesIndexedByPath();
 ```

-- For more info about different ways of configuring rules via PHP attributes, please refer to [Configuring rules via PHP
+- For more information about the different ways to configure rules via PHP attributes, see [Configuring rules via PHP
 attributes] section.
-- For more info about possible data / rules combinations passed for validation please refer to [Using validator]
+- For more information about possible data / rules combinations passed for validation, refer to the [Using validator]
 section.

 ### Using keys containing separator / shortcut

-If a key contains the attributes separator (`.`) or `Each` shortcut (`*`), it must be escaped with backslash (`\`) in
+If a key contains the separator (`.`), or `Each` shortcut (`*`), it must be escaped with backslash (`\`) in
-rule config in order to work correctly.
-Thus, in the input data escaping is not needed.
+the rule config to work correctly.
+In the input data escaping is not needed.
 Here is an example with 2 nested
 keys named `author.data` and `name.surname`:

 ```php